The change from coal to oil-fired boilers at sea is another chapter in petroleum history. Read the rest of this entry »

 Of the 4,200 new automobiles sold in the United States at the turn of the century, gasoline powered less than 1,000.
 On November 3, 1900, America’s first national automobile show opened in New York City’s Madison Square Garden.
 Read the rest of this entry »

-When a young chemist distills paraffin from Pennsylvania oil fields into petroleum jelly – Vaseline – its leads to a new mascara and the Maybelline Company.
+When a young New York chemist distills paraffin from booming Pennsylvania oilfields into petroleum jelly – Vaseline – his invention will lead to a popular mascara and Maybelline cosmetics.

 Few associate 1860s oil wells with women’s smiling faces, but they are fashionably related.

-In 1865, a 22-year-old chemist left the prolific oil fields of Titusville, Pennsylvania, to return to his Brooklyn laboratory and experiment with a waxy substance that clogged oil field well heads.
+In 1865, a 22-year-old chemist left the prolific oil fields of Titusville, Pennsylvania, to return to his Brooklyn, New York, laboratory and experiment with a waxy substance that clogged well heads.

-Even before America’s first commercial oil well was drilled in Pennsylvania in 1859, Chesebrough was in the “coal oil” business in Brooklyn, New York.
-His expertise was in the reduction of cannel coal into kerosene – an illuminant in high demand among consumers.
+Even before America’s first commercial oil well was drilled in Titusville, Pennsylvania, in 1859, young Chesebrough had dabbled in the “coal oil” business.
+His expertise was distilling cannel coal into kerosene – an illuminant in high demand among consumers.

 The exploration history of the U.S. offshore oil and natural gas industry began in the Pacific Ocean more than 100 years ago.
 As recently as 1947 no company had ever risked drilling beyond the sight of land.